-As designed, automation takes over once items have been received into a storage tote and conveyed to the AS/RS.
-Single-line orders are picked directly into the shipping container, which is then conveyed to an automatic pack station where the order is finalized and sealed before the parcel is sorted to shipping.
-Multi-line orders are batch-picked by the robots from donor totes; order totes are then conveyed to pack stations where a robot picks and places items from the various order totes into a shipping container.
+Discover what robotic automation can do for you. www.berkshiregrey.com/mmh into the shipping container, which is then conveyed to an automatic pack station where the order is finalized and sealed before the parcel is sorted to shipping.
+Multi-line orders are batchpicked by the robots from donor totes; order totes are then conveyed to pack stations where a robot picks and places items from the various order totes into a shipping container.
 In all, the facility uses four different types of packing machines to handle the variety of SKUs and orders.